VideoDG: Generalizing Temporal Relations in Videos to Novel Domains: Method

-\paragraph{Frame Encoder.} Given a video sequence, we divide it uniformly into $M$ segments, and then randomly sample one frame from each segment.
-We use a CNN to extract a feature $f_i$ from each sampled frame.
-Here, $f_i$ is the activation of the last hidden layer of the ResNet-50 model \cite{HeRes} (other network backbones can also be applicable) followed by a $D$-dimensional fully-connected layer and a Dropout layer with a $0.8$ dropout rate.
-We then concatenate $\{{f_1}, \ldots ,{f_M}\}$ at the time dimension and obtain $\mathcal{F}_{M} \in \mathbb{R}^{M \times D}$.
+Given an input video, we divide it evenly into $M$ segments and then randomly sample one frame from each segment.
+We extract a $D$-dimensional feature $f_i$ ($D=256$) from each selected frame using a ResNet-$50$ \cite{HeRes}, a fully-connected layer, and a Dropout layer.
+We then concatenate $\{{f_1}, \ldots ,{f_M}\}$ at the time dimension and obtain $\mathcal{F}_{M} \in {R}^{M \times D}$ shown in Fig.~\ref{fig:apn}.

-\myparagraph{Multi-Scale Temporal Relations.} The idea of capturing multi-scale temporal relations is initially inspired by TRN \cite{zhou2018temporal}, which has been proven to be effective for video understanding.
-But different from TRN, we innovatively propose an attention-based feature pyramid to progressively calculate frame relations within and across frame features of different time scales, which will be shown essential for generating effective spatiotemporal adversarial examples.